spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service.md

 ## Who the users of FeS are?

-FeS is designed to be used by devlopers and content managers.
+FeS is designed to be used by developers and content managers.

 ## How does FeS work?